The Heads' Blog

 While it is clear that early and excessive smartphone use can have detrimental effects on the mental health of young people, it is important to recognise that technology itself is not inherently harmful.
 Smartphones offer numerous educational benefits, providing access to information, fostering creativity, and facilitating communication.
 The key is finding a balance between healthy screen time and opportunities for real-world interaction, physical activity, and unstructured play.

 At Manchester High School for Girls, we fully support the principles of the Smartphone Free Childhood Movement, which recommends delaying smartphone use, or at the very least, limiting exposure until the age of 14.
-Mobile phones of any sort are not permitted in the Preparatory Department, but for those girls who need to be contacted while travelling, we advocate the use of 'brick phones' as a safer alternative.
+Mobile phones of any sort are not permitted in the Preparatory School, but for those girls who need to be contacted while travelling, we advocate the use of 'brick phones' as a safer alternative.
 Recently, we were privileged to host Dr. Susie Davies, founder of PAPAYA (Parents Against Phone Addiction in Young Adolescents), who conducted informative workshops with our Years 5 and 6 students.
 Her visit culminated in a valuable evening presentation for parents, addressing the risks of phone addiction and offering practical strategies to manage it.

 Fundamentally, we have a responsibility as educators to help prepare our pupils for their future world and ensuring that they have the life skills needed to interact positively with those around them and to avoid unhealthy habits lie at the heart of a truly holistic education.